-Recently, we had a giveaway of five copies of Distinctive Design: A Practical Guide to a Useful, Beautiful Web published by Wiley as a way to let you all know of this awesome book by one of our top writers, Alexander Dawson.
-In this post, you’ll see the five lucky Six Revisions readers who’ve won themselves paperback copies of Distinctive Design.
+Recently, we had a giveaway for five copies of Distinctive Design: A Practical Guide to a Useful, Beautiful Web published by Wiley as a way to let you all know about this awesome book by one of our writers, Alexander Dawson.

 The father of the e-book passed away last week.
 Michael Hart, founder of Project Gutenberg, died Tuesday, September 6, at the age of 64.
 Considered by most to be the man that jumpstarted the move toward digital books, Hart created the first fully digitized public document by hand-typing the Declaration of Independence into a University of Illinois computer.